 The vast majority of us, I suspect, want to live.
 Certainly you, dear reader, do.
 You believe, at least somewhere inside of you, that your life can get better.
 Otherwise, you wouldn't be reading this essay.

 We can think differently.
 You can think differently.
 We can change our prepositions.
 You can change your prepositions.
 We can do things to improve the experience we have, day by day, and that others have, day by day, of and in life.

 Nobody else though, finally, can do the job for us.
 Not totally.
 It's up to us, you and me, individually, dear reader.
 Others can help.
 I hope and intend to be helping here.
 Finally, though, it's an inside job.

 Life is within me.
 No matter how much or how little you have, you have life.
 If you're breathing and reading and thinking about the prepositions in your life, you have life within you.
 Life is good and it can always get better, in some fashion or way, as long as we're alive.
 If may or may not be able to get physically better, perhaps not right now or ever.
 But it can always get mentally better.
 We can think more helpful and useful thoughts.
 If you can't, go see a cognitive therapist.
 A good cognitive therapist can help you reign in and learn to discipline your thoughts.
 If you really can’t, cannot, can not think differently, or will not, you’ve made your choice.
-You’re just, in a way, marking time until your physical body ceases in its current state.
+You are, in a way, marking time.
+Time until your physical body ceases in its current state.
 When we're dead (and we are all headed that way), there's not much to worry about, is there.
 That's when one really cannot think (or act) differently.